ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletingbundle.md

   * A list of the BYOL license keys that you installed in this procedure.
 Where applicable, provide the instance and cluster name with license keys for vSphere and the vSAN clusters.
   * A list of the rental license keys that you removed in this procedure.
 Where applicable, provide the instance and cluster name with license keys for vSphere and vSAN clusters.

-  The {{site.data.keyword.IBM}} Support and Operations teams access the vCenter management layer of your {{site.data.keyword.cloud_notm}} infrastructure account to verify that the rental licenses have been removed before canceling the Hybridity Bundle rental license charges.
+  The IBM Support and Operations teams access the vCenter management layer of your {{site.data.keyword.cloud_notm}} infrastructure account to verify that the rental licenses have been removed before canceling the Hybridity Bundle rental license charges.
   {:note}

 ## Related links